-Superfund addresses clean-up of hazardous substances that have been released to the environment.
+Superfund addresses clean-up of hazardous substances that are released to the environment.
 The Federal EPA administers the clean-up programs.
-Several states have enacted similar laws.
-As of December 31, 2014, there is one site for which TCC has received an information request which could lead to a Potentially Responsible Party designation.
-As of December 31, 2014, TCC has also been named potentially liable at one site under state law.
+Several states enacted similar laws.
+As of December 31, 2015, TCC has been named potentially liable at one site under state law.
 In the instance where TCC has been named a defendant, disposal or recycling activities were in accordance with the then-applicable laws and regulations.
 Superfund does not recognize compliance as a defense, but imposes strict liability on parties who fall within its broad statutory categories.
 Liability has been resolved for a number of sites with no significant effect on net income.